CMDAQF/Zach-s-Screener/README.md

 # Zach-s-Screener
-Basic Stock screener for you desktop.
+Basic Stock screener for your desktop.
 Adding more functions later.